ccomkhj/cancer_detector/docs/slurm.md

 **Note:** If you get "not authorized to use apptainer", ensure you're in the `container` group.
 Contact your cluster admin if needed.

+**Important:** The submission scripts automatically detect the image location:
+- Project directory: `mri-train.sif`
+- Scratch space: `/p/scratch/ebrains-0000006/kim27/MRI_2.5D_Segmentation/mri-train.sif`
+- Or specify explicitly: `SINGULARITY_IMAGE=/path/to/image.sif sbatch scripts/submit_slurm.sh`

-**Alternative:** If pulling fails, the scripts will automatically fall back to native Python mode.
+**Fallback:** If no container is found, the scripts will automatically fall back to native Python mode.

 ## Job Submission